 3. Compliance and economical scalability

 The need for compliance and audit in the present day is at odds with mainframe technology involving manual interactions.
-Automating the mainframe with ARA means every action and interaction is documented and stored to be accessed at any time.
+Automating the mainframe with CA ARA means every action and interaction is documented and stored to be accessed at any time.

 While mainframes have always been extremely scalable, in the past this has come at great cost.
 Removing unnecessary manual processes means the abilities of expensive, experienced mainframe staff can be maximized.